 I have a great place to try and apply this: in my project called wzmach for a long time I’ve been lazy to optimize away the allocations on the hot path.
 In the main loop, one event can produce multiple actions.
 Currently it’s implemented in a stupid way where a vector is allocated on every cycle; I want to try to redo it with an arena.
 This will be my primary motivator for developing the API.

-But first, let’s write this arena
+but first, let’s write this arena

 You’ll immediately run into a problem that non-global allocators are still unstable.
 So much for muh production.
 But anyway, here’s a simple implementation, commentated: